-NURSING LPN TO ASN TRANSITION PROGRAM (NLT3) ASN- ASSOCIATE OF SCIENCE IN NURSING
+NURSING LPN TO ADN TRANSITION PROGRAM (NLT3) ADN- ASSOCIATE DEGREE NURSING

-The Associate of Science in Nursing Degree program at Georgia Northwestern Technical College prepares the learner to apply the behaviors, knowledge, and skills required of a self-directed, critical thinking, beginning nurse generalist.
+The Associate Degree Nursing Degree program at Georgia Northwestern Technical College prepares the learner to apply the behaviors, knowledge, and skills required of a self-directed, critical thinking, beginning nurse generalist.
 Upon successful completion of the program, the graduate will be able to function as a provider of care, manager of care, and member of the discipline of nursing.
-The program has received approval from the Georgia Board of Nursing and accreditation by the National League for Nursing Accreditation Commission.
+The program has received approval from the Georgia Board of Nursing and accreditation by the Accrediting Commission for Education in Nursing (ACEN).